nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 The criteria is invalid
     * 1a1.
 ExecutivePro returns an error message.

+      Use case ends.

 * 2a.
 There is no employee matching the given keyword
     * 2a1.
 ExecutivePro displays message indicating that no employee matches the given keyword

+      Use case ends.

+**Use case: UC13 - Set employee's profile picture**

+**MSS**

+1. HR Manager wants to set an employee's profile picture.
+2ExecutivePro adds the profile picture to the employee.

+    Use case ends.

+**Extensions**

+* 1a.
+HR Manager selects an invalid file.
+    * 1a1.
+ExecutivePro displays error message indicating that the file is invalid.

       Use case ends.